Girish-2002/Food-Recipe-Generator/README.md

 As a home cook, I want to break out of my current cooking habits and combinations, but currently I only have existing recipes/cooking methods, which makes me feel restricted and uninspired. ☹️

 Recipe Generator to the rescue! 🦸🏻‍♀️

+Check out this link for amazing recipes to fill u'r "TUMMIES" -https://foodrecipe-generator.netlify.app/